apache/cloudstack-documentation/source/adminguide/accounts.rst

 OAuth2, the industry-standard authorization or authentication framework, simplifies the process of granting access to resources.
 CloudStack supports OAuth2 authentication wherein users can login into CloudStack without using username and password.
-CloudStack currently supports Google and Github providers.
+CloudStack currently supports Google and GitHub providers.
 Other OAuth2 providers can be easily integrated with CloudStack using its plugin framework.

 For admins, the following are the settings available at global level to configure OAuth2.